 Great portrait photography lighting is a topic that could fill a dozen textbooks or a 20-part video series.
 Rather than get overwhelmed we're going to start you with the basics of photography lighting that you can use for portraits as well as all the photographs you ever take.

 It's my goal to provide you with good quality content and inspiration to take your portrait photography to the next level and lighting is maybe perhaps the most vital and lifelong skill you can master.
 Okay let's dive right in.

 Nowadays I rarely use more then 2 lights for portrait photography.
 It's simpler that way.
-Fashion and glamour photographers usually use quite a few more than that, but for now, here are the basic 4 lights that I learned about in photography school.
+Fashion and glamour photographers usually use quite a few more than that, but for now, here are the basic 4 type of lights that I learned about in photography school long ago.

 Light can be harsh or soft, broad or narrow, big or small, direct or indirect.
 A big, "soft" light will produce shadows with more gradual change to highlight areas.
 Smaller light sources will produce sharper edged transitions from the shadows to the highlights.